Vienna Teng

-Cynthia Yih Shih (born October 3, 1978), better known by her stage name Vienna Teng, is an American pianist and singer-songwriter who was based in Detroit, Michigan and now lives in Washington, DC.
+Cynthia Yih Shih (born October 3, 1978), better known by her stage name Vienna Teng, is an American pianist and singer-songwriter who lives in Washington, DC.
 Teng has released five studio albums: Waking Hour (2002), Warm Strangers (2004), Dreaming Through the Noise (2006), Inland Territory (2009) and Aims (2013).
 She has also released one live album, The Moment Always Vanishing (2009), on which she is double-billed with her percussionist, Alex Wong.

 Teng's musical style incorporates folk, pop, classical piano, and a cappella.

 Early life, education, and early career

 A native of Saratoga, California, she began playing classical piano at the age of five.
 Both her parents came from Taiwan.
 She was salutatorian at Saratoga High School.
 In 1996, while pursuing a degree in computer science at Stanford University, Teng joined the Stanford Harmonics, a student-run a cappella group.

 She began recording her compositions at the studios in Stanford's Center for Computer Research in Music and Acoustics (CCRMA), intending to distribute her music on campus.

 Many of these recordings were eventually released in her début album Waking Hour.

 After graduating in 2000, Teng worked as a software engineer for Cisco Systems in San Jose, but she continued to write music and perform in her free time.

 In 2002, Teng signed with Virt Records and quit Cisco Systems to focus on her musical career.
+After graduating from the University of Michigan in 2013 with master's degrees in science and business administration, she worked at McKinsey & Company full-time in the area of renewable energy.